Ireland '23 - Day 3 - Dublin again

 Postscript - The Tara Brooch is an Irish Celtic brooch, from the 7th or 8th century, made of bronze, silver, and gold.
 It is decorated with 50 inserted panels with highly ornate filigree.

-The brooch is widely considered to be the most complex & ornate of its kind, and would have been commissioned as a fastener for the cloak of a high-ranking Cleric, or, as a ceremonial insignia of high office, perhaps even for a Celtic-era King of Ireland (all from Wikipedia).
+The brooch is widely considered to be the most complex & ornate of its kind, and would have been commissioned as a fastener for the cloak of a high-ranking Cleric, or, as a ceremonial insignia of high office, perhaps even for a Celtic-era King of Ireland (verbatim from Wikipedia).

 Go to next page - Dublin to Killarney